programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 ### Preparing your image directory and files

 Using the command line or your operating system's file management application (Finder, File Explorer, etc.), create a directory for your image file somewhere on your local computer.
-You can name your directory whatever you'd like.
+You can name your directory whatever you would like.
 This lesson will refer to the image file directory as `iiif-libvips.

 Download your image to the `iiif-libvips` directory.
 As with the other methods, if you have the option, download your image using the optimal file format available.
 For creating high-quality IIIF-compliant images, TIFFs are best, JPGs/JPEGs are second best, and PNGs are third best.